wedaa/LongTail-Log-Analysis/README.md

 20) DONE: (Also fixed everywhere) Does not properly handle spaces in password for account:password pairs

+21) DONE: NICE TO HAVE BUT NOT A PRIORITY  Make a pretty graph of countries attacking.

 22) DONE: Make a pretty graph of attacks per day over the last 30 days.